Arshammik/Arshammik.github.io/README.md

 ### Under Review Articles

-* Comparison of nucleotide base and inactive vaccines accomplishment to neutralised new variants of SARS-CoV2- in US and China — ASM
+* Comparison of nucleotide base and inactive vaccines accomplishment to neutralised new variants of SARS-CoV-2 in US and China<br/>ASM

-* The mutation dynamics of the spike protein and the rate of vaccination as the trojan horse against COVID-19 — Journal of Infection
+* The mutation dynamics of the spike protein and the rate of vaccination as the trojan horse against COVID-19<br/>Journal of Infection

 ### Archived Manuscripts
 * [